nfcim/flutter_nfc_kit/README.md

 ### Error codes

 We use error codes with similar meaning as HTTP status code.
 Brief explanation and error cause in string (if available) will also be returned when an error occurs.

+### Operation Mode

+We provide two operation modes: polling (default) and event streaming.
+Both can give the same `NFCTag` object.
+Please see [example](example/example.md) for more details.